-Activated automatically at 49.9 Hz and fully activated at 49.5 Hz.
-At least 50 % shall be regulated out within 5 sec and 100 % within 30 sec.
-Joint requirement for the interconnected Nordic power system is approx 1,000 MW, depending on the relevant dimensioning fault.
+The frequency controlled disturbance reserve is activated automatically at 49.9 Hz and fully activated at 49.5 Hz.
+At least 50 % shall be regulated out within 5 s and 100 %within 30 s.
+Joint requirement for the interconnected Nordic power system is approx 1,200 MW, depending on the relevant dimensioning fault.